ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t.md

 Host TEP VLAN ID is defined in the host transport profile.
 The `dpg-tep` creation is optional, and for consistency only.
 It might help you to identify the VLAN ID used when operating the environment later.
 {: note}

-### Edge transport nodes and edge services cluster
+### Edge transport nodes and edge gateway cluster
 {: #vpc-ryo-nsx-t--dplarch-edges}

-In addition to NSX Managers, NSX-T edge services cluster and NSX Edge Nodes are required in an NSX-T deployment.
+In addition to NSX Managers, NSX-T edge gateway cluster and NSX Edge Nodes are required in an NSX-T deployment.
 The Edge Nodes are specific service appliances that are dedicated to running centralized network services.
 They cannot be distributed to the ESXi hypervisors, such as Network Address Translation or north-south traffic between NSX-T Geneve Segments and VPC subnets.
 NSX Edge Nodes are transport nodes that run local control plane daemons and forwarding engines that implement the NSX-T data plane.

 VM form factor Edge Nodes are used in this architecture.
 Edge Nodes can be grouped in one or several clusters, representing a pool of capacity.
-NSX-T Logical Routers, Tier-0 (also referred as T0) and Tier-1 (also referred as T1) can be hosted in the same or different edge services clusters.
-Also, in this architecture, a single edge services cluster is created for all T0 and T1 Logical Routers.
+NSX-T Logical Routers, Tier-0 (also referred as T0) and Tier-1 (also referred as T1) can be hosted in the same or different edge gateway clusters.
+Also, in this architecture, a single edge gateway cluster is created for all T0 and T1 Logical Routers.
 A T0 Logical Router provides north-south connectivity and connects to a VPC subnet.
 A T1 logical router connects to one T0 logical router, and it provides northbound connectivity to the NSX-T segments attached to it.

 The following table summarizes the requirements for a Medium Form Factor Edge environment, which is the recommended starting size for production workloads.